microsoft/sca-fuzzer/README.md

 We did our best to avoid it and to make Revizor stable, but still, no software is perfect.
 Make sure you're not running these experiments on an important machine.

+**Note:** If you find missing or confusing explanations, or a bug in Revizor, don't hesitate to open an issue.

 ## Requirements & Dependencies

 1. Hardware Requirements